AmiralPatate/FM23Data/README.md

 Some models may be missing as I manually add them as they come.

+All comma-separated values use , as separator, as it should be

 All array types use ; as separator

 All numeric types use . as decimal separator